42core-team/monorepo/README.md

 - client_lib/ -> previously connection, the C helper lib used by participants
 - server/ -> previously even_COREnier, the gameplay server, single source of truth connection players during matches, cpp
 - visualizer/ -> previously debug_visualizerm displays replay files generated from the server with vanilla html ts css
-- my-core-bot/ -> bot coding environment for Core players, containing two bots.
+- my-core-bot/ -> bot coding environment for Core players.
 Put files or folders into the .coreignore to not have them show up in the generated player repositories.
 - wiki/ -> previously it's own repo, handles all the documentation.
 Deployed under wiki.coregame.de; Please make sure to also update the wiki when something wiki-relevant changes.

 ---